JasonMorgan/JasonMorgan.github.io/_posts/2019-03-17-concourse-in-k8s.md

 ### Getting into the code

-Kubernetes is effectively tons of YAML so now we're going to dive into that now.
+Kubernetes is effectively tons of YAML so we're going to dive into that now.

 #### Pre reqs